tainvecs/ForeignExchange-Taiwan/README.md

     - **fx_tw-crawler**
         + The docker image of spider that crawls the foreign exchange data of banks in Taiwan
     - **fx_tw-mariadb**
-        + The docker image of mariadb that saves the crawled data
+        + The docker image of MariaDB that saves the crawled data
 * **Docker Container**
     - **fx**
         + The container instance of **fx_tw-crawler**